moshemarciano/TiDraggable/README.md

 ## Enhancements & Fixes

+- Improved drag performance for iOS and Android.
 - Updated public APIs for more seamless integration.
 - Removed the InfiniteScroll class as it doesn't really have much to do with the overall module.
 - Removed unnecessary APIs to reduce overall module footprint.
 - Removed unused variables and organized imports.
 - Added ability to unset boundaries.
 - Mapped the missing `cancel` gesture to the `end` gesture (firing the respective event).
-- Added ensureRight and ensureBottom, this allows for stable dragging of views where the dimensions are not known.
+- Added `ensureRight` and `ensureBottom`, this allows for stable dragging of views where the dimensions are not known.
+- Added `enabled` boolean property for toggeling drag
+- Views can be mapped and translated with a draggable view.
+- Draggable implementation now has its own configurable property called `draggable`.
+- iOS: Supports all Ti.UI.View subclasses and Ti.UI.View wrapped views (View, Window, Label)
 - Android: Fixed a bug where touch events were not correctly passed to children or bubbled to the parent.
 - Android: Fixed a bug where min and max bounds were being incorrectly reported after being set.
 - Android: Improved drag tracking.
 It plays nice with child views now.